SYTTENDE MAI, - OSLO, NORWAY

 HISTORY: "Syttende Mai" - in Norwegian means "the 17th of May".
 When Norwegians mention the day they are referring to their annual celebration of the signing of the Norwegian constitution on May 17, 1814, in Eidsvoll, Norway.

 Individual cities in Norway may have different traditions for their parade.
+The parade inn Oslo includes some 60,000 children as well as marching bands.
 Trondheim has two parades: A morning children's parade (Barnetoget) with children from the city's schools (20,00 children marched in 2014!).
 An afternoon "Citizens Parade" (Borgertoget) where firefighters, sports teams, students associations and other associations are represented.
 One of our members marched in this parade for the 200th anniversary of the signing of the constitution in 2014.

 IN CHICAGO